Do You Have a Controlling Personality?

 How Do You Develop a Controlling Personality?

-Certain parenting styles tend to foster the controlling personality.
-At the core of the parent/child relationship, there was a profound lack of attunement.
-Such as:
+Certain parenting styles tend to foster a controlling personality.
+At the core of these parent-child relationships is a profound lack of attunement.
+For example:

 Driven to Control

 Rather than foster cooperation, folks with controlling personalities demand compliance.
 When denied, they can become punishing and vindictive.

 Since they experience relying on others as dangerous, they develop unhealthy defenses against dependency, such as passive-aggressive behavior (guilting, shaming, or withdrawing) and bullying tactics (threats and ultimatums).

 Additionally, when conflicts arise, the controlling person may turn paranoid or ruthlessly distort reality to maintain the feeling of being in control.

 Let’s take a look at how the controlling person communicates and how it undermines relationships.
 As you read these statement, pay close attention to the feelings they induce in you.

 - "I need you to do this now.”

 These “I-statements” aren’t requests; they’re orders.
 Orders and imperatives escalate conflict and fuel resistance.
 Notice that each statement lacks consideration, empathy, and respect.
 Here are the same statements with the controlling aspect removed.